pratikkalein/recipe-generator-gemini/README.md

 ## Recipe Generator Using Gemini

-This app uses the Gemini Pro Vision model to generate a recipe based on an image of a food item.
+This app uses the Gemini 1.5 Flash model to generate a recipe based on an image of a food item.